Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Abstract

 \section{Abstract}

-We propose an approximate Thompson sampling algorithm that learns linear quadratic regulators (LQR) with an improved Bayesian regret bound of $O(\sqrt{T})$.
-Our method leverages Langevin dynamics with a meticulously designed preconditioner as well as a simple excitation mechanism.
-We show that the excitation signal induces the minimum eigenvalue of the preconditioner to grow over time, thereby accelerating the approximate posterior sampling process.
-Moreover, we identify nontrivial concentration properties of the approximate posteriors generated by our algorithm.
-These properties enable us to bound the moments of the system state and attain an $O(\sqrt{T})$ regret bound without the unrealistic restrictive assumptions on parameter sets that are often used in the literature.
+We propose a novel Thompson sampling algorithm that learns linear quadratic regulators (LQR) with a Bayesian regret bound of $O(\sqrt{T})$.
+Our method leverages Langevin dynamics with a carefully designed preconditioner and incorporates a simple excitation mechanism.
+We show that the excitation signal drives the minimum eigenvalue of the preconditioner to grow over time, thereby accelerating the approximate posterior sampling process.
+Furthermore, we establish nontrivial concentration properties of the approximate posteriors generated by our algorithm.
+These properties enable us to bound the moments of the system state and attain an $O(\sqrt{T})$ regret bound without relying on the restrictive assumptions that are often used in the literature.